shntrnkgw/pyCONTINer/README.md

 ## ToDo
 - make it more object-oriented
-- compare with the legacy CONTIN
+- compare result with that from Provencher's CONTIN

 ## References
 1. Scotti, A. et al "The CONTIN algorithm and its application to determine the size distribution of microgel suspensions", J. Chem.
 Phys. **2015**, _142_, 234905. doi: [10.1063/1.4921686](http://dx.doi.org/10.1063/1.4921686)

+2. [pyCONTIN](https://github.com/kanhua/pyCONTIN) - a Python wrapper to the original Provencher's _CONTIN_